creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-thislookslikethat.md

 *Figure 2: ProtoPNet architecture.*

-The model architecture is illustrated in figure 2.
+The model architecture is illustrated in Figure 2.
 It consists of three main blocks.

 * $$f$$ is a convolutional neural network with weights $$w_{conv}$$.
 * $$g_{\mathbf{P}}$$ is a prototype layer.